 Like its positive effects, if caffeine is consumed in excess can lead to jitteriness, insomnia, reduced coordination, as well as inversely affect one’s anxiety.
 Usually, such reactions occur after ingesting more than 300mg of caffeine in one day.

 Outside of the negative physical effects, large amounts of caffeine can lead to psychological addiction and can even lead to having withdrawal symptoms.
 While there isn’t a hard and fast daily amount of caffeine that leads to addiction, withdrawal symptoms from caffeine include headache, fatigue, difficultly concentrating, irritability, and even flu-like symptoms!

-Such symptoms are dependent on one’s body type but can be easily avoided by moderating one’s caffeine intake.
+Such symptoms are dependent on one’s body type but can be easily avoided by moderating one’s caffeine intake or switching to decaf coffee.
 Regularly having 1-2 cups a day of coffee or a similar caffeinated beverage does not pose any significant risk of developing a caffeine addiction, however, it's still good to be mindful of how your body reacts to caffeine and adjust accordingly.

 Know that we know what caffeine is, how it affects your body, how roasting, and brewing techniques all influence the overall caffeine present in your daily cup of coffee, you can now better prepare your morning joe that puts just the right amount of pep in your step and ready to seize the moment!